lidofinance/docs/README.md

 # Lido Docs

 Lido documentation is built using [Docusaurus 3](https://docusaurus.io/).
-The resulting version of documentation hosted via Github Pages from branch `gh-pages` of this repository.
+The resulting version of documentation hosted via GitHub Pages from the `gh-pages` branch of this repository..

 ## Installation